jasperdrescher/Agar/README.md

 [Agar.io Clone](https://github.com/cortexarts/Agario-Clone)
 ==================================================

-A 2D clone of Agar.io created in Unity (engine) and written in C#.
+A 2D clone of Agar.io created in Unity3D and written in C#.

 Credits & references:
 --------------------------------------